andrewparry/medit/TESTING_INSTRUCTIONS.md

 ### Steps:
 1. Type in the editor: `hello test`
-2. Place cursor between "hello" and "test" (click after the space)
+2. Place cursor between "hello" and "test" (click after the space)...
 3. Click the **B** (Bold) button in the toolbar
 4. OR press `Ctrl+B` (Windows/Linux) or `Cmd+B` (Mac)